sasschaefer/Building-GPT-from-Scratch/README.md

 - Results highlight the trade-offs between smoothing methods and the limitations of simple backoff.
 - Full details, metrics, and generation outputs are in the Task 2 notebook.

-*Full code and additional visualizations are available in [Task 2 Notebook](task2.ipynb) and related Python files.*